emanchado/narrows/README.md

     npm install

-And run any new migrations with:
+And run any new migrations with the following command.
+Note that you might need to pass the `NODE_ENV` variable as in the installation instructions above:

-    db-migrate up
+    npm run dbmigrate

 Then you will have to recompile the frontend and backend code with:

-    npm run buildfe && npm run buildbe
+    npm run build

 # Credits